-(viii) Community Risk Management Plan (CRMP)
+(vii) Community Risk Management Plan (CRMP)

-Undertake the CRMP process and produce a five year plan strategic CRMP document.
+Continue the CRMP development process and produce a five year plan and strategic CRMP document.
 The draft plan will be considered at the September 2025 Fire Authority meeting together with the Consultation programme.
-Consultation will commence in October and November 2025, and the final 2025-30 CRMP and consultation results considered and approved at the February 2026 Fire Authority meeting.
-(Assistant Director Planning & Improvement) (new action)
+Consultation will commence in October / November 2025, with the final 2025-30 CRMP and consultation results considered and approved at the February 2026 Fire Authority meeting.
+(Assistant Director Response & Risk Reduction & Assistant Director Digital, Technology & Change) (carried forward)

-(ix) Records Retention Scheme and Schedule
+(viii) Records Retention Scheme and Schedule

-Apply the findings of the review of the Service's Information handling processes and procedures, creating a robust Records Retention Scheme and accompanying Schedule.
-Develop an implementation and training plan to ensure it is applied across the Service.
-(Assistant Director Resources/Treasurer) (new action)
+Recommendations from the review of the Service's Information handling processes and procedures are being implemented, creating a more robust and up-to-date Records Retention Scheme and accompanying Schedule ensuring compliance with relevant regulations.
+The systems, processes and training implementation will complete in Q1 2026.
+(Assistant Director Digital, Technology & Change) (carried forward)